JackRichard889/OregonTrail/README.md

-## The Oregon Trail Project
+# The Oregon Trail Project
-# you have died of dysentery
+## You have died of dysentery.